Schneegans/schneegans.github.io/gnome-pie.md

 {% assign text = "How to install Gnome-Pie!" %}
 {% include image %}

 Besides from installing from source there are other ways to install Gnome-Pie.
-I maintain a PPA for easy installation on ubuntu-ish distributions and there are several repositories for other distributions, like <a href="https://aur.archlinux.org/packages/gnome-pie-git/">Arch Linux</a>.
+I maintain a PPA for easy installation on ubuntu-ish distributions and there are several repositories for other distributions, like [Arch Linux]("https://aur.archlinux.org/packages/gnome-pie-git/"){:target="_blank"}.

 ## Installation from my PPA